steveschnepp/blog.pwkf.org/_posts/2026-03-17-prompt-engineering-howtos.md

 ```

 The *Narrowing* part is the most valuable addition over CRAFT.
-It is where you exclude what you don't want, which is often
+It is where you exclude what you don't want — which is often
 [as important as what you do want](https://blog.pwkf.org/2022/09/18/always-optimize-for-dummies.html).

+Saying *"no dynamic allocation"* is more useful than any amount of positive
+description.
+The model cannot read your mind, but it can follow a constraint.

 ## CREATE

 **Character, Request, Extras, Adjustments, Type, Extras**[^1]

-More creative / generative oriented.
+More creative and generative in orientation.
 The double *Extras* is intentional :
 first pass for constraints, second pass for polish.

 ```